-Is the Shell gas credit card really the best way to help offset the cost of gasoline in 2014?
+Is the Shell gas credit card really the best way to help offset the cost of gasoline?
 This review shows you the truth.

 Almost every gas station has their own branded card, including Shell.
 To get you to sign up, they all use the same pitch: “our card will save you money!”

 But the reality is that many of them hide behind promotional gimmicks and other confusing reward structures that won’t save you any worthwhile amount of money at the end of the day.
 Certainly not when you see what other avenues are available.

 Let’s take a look at the Shell credit cards and compare them to what’s out there…

 Shell “Drive For Five” Card

 This is the version that you most often see on tv or in print advertisments – I’ve even heard radio commercials for it, which is unusual for a gas card?!

 Since this card is not a general use credit cad (Visa, MasterCard, Discover or American Express) it can only be used at Shell gas stations and some Jiffy Lube locations.
 There is no annual fee.

 Rewards: Warning, this is sneaky!
 The card gives 5 cents off per gallon, but only if you buy at least 45 gallons in a given month.
 So that means if you buy say, 30 gals/month (which if you filled up a typical car every few weeks) you would not be receiving the 5 cent rebate.

 And even if you’re road warrior, the program caps the rebate to only the first 100 gal per month.
 So that means to get the rebate on every gallon, you have to be using 45-100 gallons per month.
 Also let’s not forget that even in the best case scenario, you’re only getting 5 cents off per gallon (that’s cents, not percent).
 On $1.75 regular gas that equals a rebate of 2.85%, so that’s not bad, actually.

 Going back the Shell “Drive For Five” card, as of the time of this review (August 2014) here were the terms and conditions on it, which aren’t exactly pretty…